 Table 4 individual and group ranking score in different time pressure condition

-As can be seen from Table 4, there was no significant difference in the average individual scores of the groups, because the individual rankings were completed independently within a given 15 minutes , and the difference was caused by the individual, regardless of the time pressure.
-Under the three kinds of time pressure conditions, the group error scores were less than the average individual scores, and there was no significant difference between the male groups and the female groups.
+The individual and group ranking scores were analyzed by chi-square distribution.
+Since the chi-square distribution required that all the analyzed values were non-negative finite values, we filled the male and female data in no time limit condition with the average of the other two sets of data under the same pressure conditions.
+We found that there was no significant difference (2.1753, df = 10, p-value > 0.1) in the average individual scores of the groups, because the individual rankings were completed independently within a given 15 minutes , and the difference was caused by the individual, regardless of the time pressure.
+Under the three kinds of time pressure conditions, the group error scores were less than the average individual scores, and there was no significant difference between the male groups and the female groups (3.8223, df = 10, p-value > 0.1).
 What is different from our expectation is that the improvement of the accuracy of decision-making from individual to group was not related to the degree of time pressure.
-There was no significant difference between the group's performance under high time stress and the group under low time stress.
-However, the group error score was significantly lower than the average individual score when there was no time pressure, which means that the decision accuracy was significantly improved.
+There was no significant difference between the group's performance under high time stress and the group under low time stress (M_high = 77.33, M_low = 76.50, p-value >0.1).
+However, the group error score was significantly lower than the average individual score when there was no time pressure ( M_ave = 78.5, M_group = 71.0, p-value < 0.1), which means that the decision accuracy was significantly improved.
 Groups under time stress generally performed better without time-limited groups, indicating that time pressure did have an impact on the quality of team tasks.

 Discussion